AliaumeL/polyregular-model-checking/README.md

 The installation of the program can be done using the following methods listed by order of preference:

-- Using the docker image `aliaume/polycheck-small:latest` available on Docker Hub.
 - Using a `nix-shell` environment, by just running `nix-shell` in the root directory of the repository.
 - Using the `nix` package manager, by running `nix-build polycheck.nix -A